HybridEidolon/rust-ages-prs/README.md

 [![Crate](https://img.shields.io/crates/v/sega-prs.svg)](https://crates.io/crates/sega-prs)
 [![API](https://docs.rs/sega-prs/badge.svg)](https://docs.rs/sega-prs)

-Routines for compressing and decompressing PRS encoded buffers.
+IO types for compressing and decompressing PRS encoded buffers.

 PRS is an LZ77 encoding used by several games made published by SEGA.
 It is mostly used for compressing game assets e.g. textures and game data, and